Resonant inelastic x-ray scattering study of doping and temperature dependence of low-energy excitations in

-A high resolution RIXS study on YVO also observed low energy excitations at 100-200 meV.\cite{BENCKISER2013} They also found an overall shift of 30-40 meV between room temperature and 30 K in the low energy features, in agreement with our results.\cite{BENCKISER2013} For NdVO$_3$\cite{LAVEROCK2014} a temperature dependent peak was observed at 400 meV energy loss when exciting the RIXS near the maximum of the V L$_3$ absorption into $e_g$ type states and it was emphasized how this feature was not found in YVO.
-The feature disappeared upon cooling from room temperature to 100 K and it was assigned to a bi-orbiton based on the high energy.\cite{LAVEROCK2014} It could be fruitful to study the temperature dependence of RIXS in AVO$_3$ varying A and the resonance condition for RIXS.
-LaTiO$_3$ and YTiO$_3$ have also been studied with RIXS at the Ti L$_3$ edge and broad peaks attributed to orbital excitations were observed at an energy loss of slightly less than 300 meV.\cite{ULRICH2008,ULRICH2009} Large intensity variations were observed between room temperature and 20 K in an experiment performed with comparable resolution but in linear horizontal polarization.\cite{ULRICH2009} The excitations did not exhibit such clear energy shifts as observed here, but the peaks appear to shift by 10 meV by visual inspection.
-This is an interesting distinction between the vanadate and the titanate compounds.
-An energy shift of high energy crystal field excitations of a similar magnitude was also observed in a non-resonant inelastic X-ray scattering study of NiO with a similar change in the shifting rate upon crossing the AFM critical temperature.\cite{ISHIKAWA2017} It is at first sight peculiar that the upturn of the blue shift is found near the same temperature for x=0 and x=0.1.
-However, doping separates the AFM and OO critial temperatures in the bulk case,\cite{MIYASAKA2000} and hence the temperature evolution is in accord with the picture we drew from the x=0 data.
+A high resolution RIXS study on YVO also observed low energy excitations at 100-200 meV.\cite{BENCKISER2013} Consistently to our data, an overall shift of 30-40 meV between room temperature and 30 K was observed.\cite{BENCKISER2013} For NdVO$_3$\cite{LAVEROCK2014} a temperature dependent peak was observed at 400 meV energy loss when exciting the RIXS near the maximum of the V L$_3$ absorption into dominantly $e_g$ symmetry states and it was emphasized how this feature was not found in YVO.
+The feature disappeared upon cooling from room temperature to 100 K and it was assigned to a bi-orbiton based on its high excitation energy.\cite{LAVEROCK2014} LaTiO$_3$ and YTiO$_3$ have also been studied with RIXS at the Ti L$_3$ edge and broad peaks attributed to orbital excitations were observed at an energy loss of slightly less than 300 meV.\cite{ULRICH2008,ULRICH2009} Large intensity variations were observed between room temperature and 20 K in an experiment performed with comparable resolution but in linear horizontal polarization.\cite{ULRICH2009} In this case, the excitations did not exhibit such clear energy shifts as observed here, but only a 10 meV shift can be deduced by visual inspection, hence our data pinpoint an interesting distinction between the vanadate and the titanate compounds.